Do you remove swarms?

 How do you “remove” a swarm?

 Each removal is a little unique.
 For easy to reach swarms we might just shake them into a box.
 For hard to reach ones, we may use ladders and poles.
-That said, our favorite method is our custom made “bee vac”.
-It uses juuust enough suction to pull the bees into a hive box, without harming them.
+That said, our favorite method is our custom “bee vac”.
+It uses juuuust enough suction to pull the bees into a hive box, without harming them.

 What do you do with a swarm after you catch them?